-The Instructor prepares the syllabus for the subject course where an off campus activity is necessary.
-The students, parents, and faculty concerned must be consulted.
-A general consensus to pursue the offcampus must be achieved in this consultation.
-The itinerary, mode of transportation, and schedule of fees must be finalized.
-The Certificate of Compliance issued by the College President must be submitted to the CHEDRO3.
-All pertinent documents must be submitted to the VPAA for endorsement/recommending approval.
-The Office of the President may approve or disapprove the conduct of the off-campus activity.
+Beginning of the semester The Instructor prepares the syllabus for the subject course where an off campus activity is necessary.
+Two (2) months before the off-campus activity The students, parents, and faculty concerned must be consulted.
+A general consensus to pursue the off-campus must be achieved in this consultation.
+One (1) month before the off-campus activity The itinerary, mode of transportation, and schedule of fees must be finalized.
+Twenty (20) days before the The Certificate of Compliance issued by the College

-CHAPTER III
+Fifteen (15) days before the off-campus activity All pertinent documents must be submitted to the VPAA for endorsement/recommending approval.
+The Office of the President may approve or disapprove the conduct of the off-campus activity. -- --

-STUDENT PROGRAMS AND SERVICES
+CHAPTER III STUDENT PROGRAMS AND SERVICES